khalidijaz/SRDCC-BilSTM-Short-Term-Electrical-Load-Forecasting/README.md

 # SRDCC-BilSTM-Short-Term-Electrical-Load-Forecasting

-Download the folder from Github repository and extract it.
+Download the ZIP folder from Github repository and extract it.
 # For Jupter Notebook Files:
 1. Place the extracted folder in the directory of Jupyter notebook.
 2. After accessing the Jupyter interface, click on the extracted folder